sukeniklab/CHE600/Class_21/README.md

 5. It is important to note that ML can only _predict_.
 It cannot validate a result on its own, and is most effective when combined with follow-up experimental validation.

-# Recurrent neural networks to analyze protein sequences
+## I. Recurrent neural networks to analyze protein sequences

-1. Today we will use PARROT – a general framework for training and applying predictors for large sequence-based datasets.
+1. Today we will use [PARROT](https://idptools-parrot.readthedocs.io/en/latest/) – a general framework for training and applying predictors for large sequence-based datasets.
 Sequences can be composed of any string, so PARROT can be used for amino acids, nucleic acids, or similar.

 2. Note that PARROT only provides the _framework_ for training - essentially pilling together algorithms from a bigger library called [pytorch](https://pytorch.org/) - one of the most popular, open-source, machine learning python libraries.
 PARROT on its own does NOT contain any trained networks - but it can be used to load and use them to make predictions.